Supporting Australia’s regions to manage established pest animals and weeds

 Key Activities: This project delivered enhanced activities such as toolkits for landholders on management techniques, pest animal mapping, best practice online training videos and additional Vertebrate Pest Training modules.

 Removing the barriers – facilitating best practice weed management

 Target Species: Multiple weed species

-Key Activities: This project will develop landholder best practice toolkits and disseminate these across New South Wales through workshops, field days and field trips.
-The project will also update mapping of weed distribution to contribute to regional planning and community based social marketing methods to gain greater participation in coordinated weed management in areas where agriculture is not the dominant industry.
+Key Activities: This project developed landholder best practice toolkits and disseminate these across New South Wales through workshops, field days and field trips.
+The project updated mapping of weed distribution to contribute to regional planning and community based social marketing methods to gain greater participation in coordinated weed management in areas where agriculture is not the dominant industry.

 Find out more information on established pest animal and weed management in New South Wales.

 Improving the management of blackberry, gorse, serrated tussock and rabbits in Victoria

 Target Species: Blackberry, gorse, serrated tussock and feral rabbits

 Key Activities: This project supported four established community-led groups, through resources, information and technology to implement a systems strengthening approach for blackberry, gorse, serrated tussock and rabbits.
 It delivered activities to build the management skills and capacity of landholders, and encouraged greater landholder participation.